 Spacebar Hard-drop (no soft-drop)

-N New game (replace existing game)
+N New game (start fresh)

 After you play Emacs Tetris awhile, the score buffer fills up.
 At one time, Emacs purportedly cleared out low scores in the buffer to make room for higher scores.
 We find this no longer occurs.
 However, the system permits you to manage the buffer manually.
 Your steps: